-Currently, we are evaluating the use of each of mecbotamab vedotin and ozuriftamab vedotin in combination with an anti-PD-1 inhibitor and plan to evaluate the use of BA3071 in combination with an anti-PD-1 inhibitor.
+Currently, we are evaluating the use of each of mecbotamab vedotin, ozuriftamab vedotin, and BA3071 in combination with an anti-PD-1 inhibitor.
 In the future, we may explore the use of these or our other product candidates in combination with other therapies.
 If we choose to develop a product candidate for use in combination with an approved therapy, we are subject to the risk that the FDA, EMA or comparable foreign regulatory authorities in other jurisdictions could revoke approval of, or that safety, efficacy, manufacturing or supply issues could arise with, the therapy used in combination with our product candidate.
 If the therapies we use in combination with our product candidates are replaced as the standard of care, the FDA, EMA or comparable foreign regulatory authorities in other jurisdictions may require us to conduct additional clinical trials.
 The occurrence of any of these risks could result in our product candidates, if approved, being removed from the market or being less successful commercially.